top of page

 Elven Names:

-Elves are considered children until they declare themselves adults, which typically happens sometime after their hundredth birthday.
-Before this period, they are called by child names.
+Elves are considered children until they declare themselves adults, which typically happens some time after their hundredth birthday.
+Before this period, they are called by their child name.
 Upon declaring adulthood, an elf chooses an adult name, though those who knew them in their youth may continue to use the child name.
 Each adult name is unique to the individual, though it may be inspired by the names of respected figures or other family members.

 There is little distinction between male and female names in elven culture; the names listed here reflect only general tendencies.
 For elves, the act of choosing an adult name marks a significant milestone in their life, symbolizing both their growth and their connection to the world around them.